To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Amsa to stop steel production locally

 Amsa advised customers that it was halting the production of special electro-galvanised steel locally and would be importing it from Europe, said Pitot.
-The association also believed that Amsa was planning to stop production of several higher grades of flat and long-steel products.

 “This will affect our members as they need to use locally produced steel to earn higher incentives under the motor industry development programme,” he said.
 It was also likely to have an impact on members under the automotive production development programme, which will replace the current programme next year.